eoinocathasaigh/computationalTheory-assessment/README.md

 - Factorials and cube roots (algorithmic computation and numeric methods)
 - Message padding (preparing messages for hashing according to the spec)
 - Message hashing (design and implementation of hash functions, focusing on SHA-256)
+- Password hashing (demonstrating vulnerabilities in weak password hashes and proposing solutions)

+The language used for this implementation is Python, utilizing libraries such as NumPy for efficient numerical operations and SymPy for mathematical computations as seen in problem 2 for prime number checking.

 ## Files
 - `problems.ipynb`: A Jupyter notebook containing the implementations and explanations of the various computational theory problems.